Chairman and CEO

 - Assessment.
 Edwards performs monitoring and auditing of the Program to evaluate its effectiveness, and conducts an annual employee Certification of Business Practices Compliance.
 The nature of our reviews as well as the extent of our compliance monitoring and auditing varies according to a number of factors, including regulatory requirements, changes in business practices, and other considerations.

 - Remediation.
 Results of investigations, audits and monitoring are communicated to the Chief Responsibility Officer and business leaders.
 When an area for improvement is identified, Edwards takes appropriate corrective action.

-Request a Copy A copy of this Global Integrity Program and Edwards’ annual declaration of compliance may be obtained by calling 800-424-3278 (request the Compliance Department) or by contacting firstname.lastname@example.org .
+To request a copy of this Global Integrity Program and Edwards’ annual declaration of compliance call 800-424-3278 (request the Compliance Department) or contact email@example.com.

 As part of Edwards Lifesciences Corporation’s ongoing efforts in the area of compliance, we have developed a comprehensive compliance program referred to as the Edwards Global Integrity Program, which is designed to comply with applicable federal and state laws and industry standards relating to the marketing and promotion of our products.
 Edwards holds its employees responsible for compliance, and expects each employee to comply with its Global Integrity Program.
 While Edwards cannot entirely eliminate the chance of individual employees engaging in conduct defined as non-compliant by Edwards policy, Edwards has made and continues to make a good faith effort to promote its Global Integrity Program, to prevent incidents of non-compliance and to address any inappropriate conduct.